VISEGRAD BLOG: Czech opposition hopes that Pandora revelations enable them to oust Babis

 Yet even if it is not a game changer, the Czech election is so tight that the Pandora Papers scandal could make the difference between the two opposition coalitions having the votes to form a government together or not.
 If not, and the polls are right and the election is a stalemate, according to some commentators the revelations could at least make it more difficult for the rightwing Civic Democrats to go back on their pledge not to work with Babis.

 But that may be wishful thinking.
-If the myth of Pandora teaches us anything in this case, it is that no good usually comes out of opening up scandals – especially at election time.
+If the myth of Pandora teaches us anything in this case, it is that often no good comes from opening up scandals – especially at election time.